jtemplon/cuny-fall-2024/README.md

 ### Blockchain Explorer

 The `blockchain-explore.ipynb` file is a Jupyter Notebook that allows you to explore the transactions for a group of Bitcoin wallet addresses.
 The notebook is currently set up to explore a set of addresses associated with a federal indictment, but it can be used to explore any content you're interested in.
 It requires you install the `blockchain` package along with Pandas prior to execution.

+### OpenAI Interaction

+The `openai-interaction.ipynb` file is a Jupyter Notebook that sets up some basic interaction with the OpenAI API.
+It requires you install the `openai` package prior to execution.
+You will also need an environmental variable for your `OPENAI_API_KEY`, which can be found in your user profile.